HavenFeng/photometric_optimization/README.md

 This repository
 1) describes how to build a texture space for FLAME from in-the-wild images, and provides
-2) code to fit a textured FLAME model to in-the-wild images, optimizing for FLAME's shape, pose, expression, appearance, and lighting, and
+2) code to fit a textured FLAME model to in-the-wild images, optimizing for FLAME's parameters, appearance, and lighting, and
 3) code to optimize for the FLAME texture to match an in-the-wild image.

 **The codes and demos will be released soon.**